-The Transition program is based on the CA between ORS and RIDE.
 ORS functions as a referral source, technical assistance, and consultation partner to the LEAs.
-RIDE oversees the 39different state Local Education Authority (LEA) responsibilities for academic requirements, IDEA, and transition activities.
-RIDE conducts periodic monitoring visits with each LEA and includes ORS in those evaluations.
+RIDE oversees 36 different state Local Education Authority (LEA) responsibilities for oversight over IDEA transition requirements, and transition activities.
+RIDE conducts periodic monitoring visits with each LEA.
+ORS counselors may sign up to be part of the RIDE school support visits.